Aster Lit: Meridian

 Starlit Award

 Each issue, we hope to recognize submissions outstanding in mastery of craft and originality of voice.
 This issue, the winner of the Starlit Award will receive a monetary award of $100.
-We are proud to present the Issue 14 Starlit Award for Poetry to Noralee Zwick (United States) and the Starlit Award for prose to Catherine Xue (United States).
-The honorable mention recipients are Claire Yang (United States) and Michelle Li (United States).
+We are proud to present the Issue 14 Starlit Award for Poetry to Penny Wei (United States) and the Starlit Award for prose to Erin Han (United States).
+The honorable mention recipients are Daniel Aôndona (Nigeria) and Marie Anne Arreola (Mexico).

 Scroll down to read the rest of Issue 14.